somnambulist-tech/api-bundle/docs/api_documentor.md

 value to something else.
 For example: you could add a config override in dev and set this to 1 to regenerate on every request.

+From v4.1.0 provided that your routes have been tagged, Model documentation will be added to the redoc docs automatically.
+Only schemas will be added to the Models docs.

 __Note:__ you can prefix, rename or re-implement the `ApiDocController` if you wish.
 The template can be overridden by adding a `bundles/SomnambulistApi/` template override in your `templates` folder.
 See the Symfony documentation for more on [overriding bundle templates](https://symfony.com/doc/current/bundles/override.html#templates).